metromoxie/subresource-integrity/specification.dev.markdown

 is `C6CB9UYIS9UJeqinPHWTHVqh_E1uhG5Twh-Y5qFQmYg` means
 that the user agent can verify that the data it loads from that URL matches that expected hash before executing the JavaScript it contains.
-This integrity verification significantly reduces the risk that an active network attacker can substitute malicious content.
+This integrity verification significantly reduces the risk that an attacker can substitute malicious content.

 This example can be communicated to a user agent by adding the hash to a `script` element, like so: